rust-lang/rust/text/0000-os-str-pattern.md

 It is trivial to apply the pattern API to `OsStr` on platforms where it is just an `[u8]`.
 The main difficulty is on Windows where it is an `[u16]` encoded as WTF-8.
 This RFC thus focuses on Windows.

-We will generalize the encoding of `OsStr` to specify these two capabilities:
+We will generalize the encoding of `OsStr` to “[OMG-WTF-8]” which specifies these two capabilities:

 1. Slicing a surrogate pair in half: